The Scottish Hip Fracture Audit

 SHFA Latest News

-The latest Scottish Hip Fracture Audit Annual Report 2023 (2022 data) (external link) is published by Public Health Scotland on 15 August 2023.
+The Scottish Hip Fracture Annual Report 2024 (2023 data) - external link is published by Public Health Scotland on 6 August 2024.

 Education resource launched